Cacho Island

-Cacho Island (остров Качо, [ˈɔstrof ˈkat͡ʃo]) is the conspicuous 250 m long in east-west direction and 100 m wide rocky island separated by a 160 m wide passage from Aktinia Beach on the southwest coast of Snow Island in the South Shetland Islands.
+Cacho Island (остров Качо, [ˈɔstrof ˈkat͡ʃo]) is the conspicuous 750 m long (250 m in east–west direction) and 350 m wide (100 m in north-south direction) rocky island separated by a 160 m wide passage from Aktinia Beach on the southwest coast of Snow Island in the South Shetland Islands.
 Surface area 1.63 ha.
 The area was visited by early 19th century sealers.

 The feature is named after the Spanish physicist, polar explorer and author Javier Cacho Gómez, participant in the 1986/87 Spanish Antarctic expedition and base commander at Juan Carlos I base in subsequent seasons, for his contribution to the promotion of Antarctica and support for the Bulgarian Antarctic programme.

 Location

 Cacho Island is located at 62°49′57.4″S 61°28′35″W, which is 315 m south of Rebrovo Point and 2.5 km west-northwest of Cape Conway.
 Bulgarian mapping in 2009.